FrancescoScandiffio/shop-totem/README.md

 ```bash
 mvn clean verify
 ```
 With it, all unit, integration and E2E tests with BDD will be performed.
-It will also generate the JaCoCo code coverage report.
+Also the required database Docker containers will be started and stopped automatically during the tests.
+It will also be generated the JaCoCo code coverage report.

 ## Run in production